 Due to our structure size, many of the common structures can't be used.
 However, timerfd_ctx can be quite a useful struct; we can allocate it with a timerfd_create() with the CLOCK_REALTIME option (other options will also work) and a timerfd_settime() call.
 Using this structure, we can both get a leak and control RIP via the location that stores the function pointer to timerfd_tmrproc().
 The function pointer executes after a certain time period which you can control in the itimerspec struct.
 This structure has been documented before in both ptr-yudai's article about useful kernel structures, this paper about exploitable structures, and GNote from TokyoWesterns 2019.
 Note that for me, any subsequent sleep calls with the corrupted structure would fail, so I hung the thread to wait for the function pointer to trigger with a getchar().

+To grab a leak, I had to spray these structs in the same kmalloc slabs.
+Then, I freed the last sprayed chunk and immediately made hotrod allocate data there for us to grab the leak reliably.
 With the KASLR leak, we can rebase the entire kernel relative to startup_64 symbol in kallsyms and then use the aforementioned race to change the function pointer to a stack pivot gadget; we can pivot it to a userspace stack as there is no SMAP.
 Note that you need to specify a valid range for ropper/ROPGadget to search for gadgets; otherwise, it'll find gadgets that aren't in executable sections in the kernel.
 Take a look at the example below:

 Since there is KPTI and SMEP, the traditional SMEP bypass of changing the CR4 register won't work; KPTI fully isolates user page tables from kernel page tables by managing the two sets via the 12th bit of the CR3 register (the userspace portion of kernel page tables is set to NX, and the only additional information given to userspace page tables is the information necessary to enter and exit the kernel).
 Instead, it is better to rely on a kpti trampoline and have it fix the CR3 for us so we can go back (swapgs_restore_regs_and_return_to_usermode); these functionalities exist in the kernel because it needs to handle this for routines like syscalls.
 I usually add +0x16 to where this is located, just so I can skip all the initial pops and start right at movq %rsp, %rdi.
 Using this trampoline combined with a commit_creds(init_cred) to change my uid to 0 beforehand, I can then choose whichever function to return to in my userspace code with root privileges.
 Of course, I needed to specify the cs, ss, r_flags, and stack (specifically, at that location, it expects RDI, orig_ax, RIP, CS, EFLAGS, RSP, SS) for the trampoline to return to as well; I just used the values I saved beforehand in the userspace process.